ratheeshkpattambi/web_tools_min/README.md

 🌐 Visit the website: [https://safewebtool.com/](https://safewebtool.com/)

 ## Philosophy
-- 🔒 **Privacy First**: Your data never leaves your computer.
+- 🔒 **Privacy First**: Your media never leaves your computer.
 All processing happens locally in your browser.
 - 🚫 **No Ads**: Completely ad-free experience.
 - 🆓 **Free & Open Source**: Built with transparency and community in mind.
 - 🤝 **Community Driven**: Contributions and feedback are welcome!